 One of the small ports between Miches and Sabana de la Mar is your destination (which one depends on the tour operator you book, usually it is Miches itself or Las Cañitas), where you change over to your boat.
 The boat, usually a medium-sized vessel with a capacity for 40 to 100 passengers, brings you closer to the Samaná peninsula, where most of the breeding grounds of the whales can be found.
 Depending on the wind and the waves, the ride might be choppy so take some seasickness pills with you in case you are sensitive to these influences.

-Once you are in the center of the Samaná whale watching area, your captain and your guide are observing the area to spot some of the humpback whales in the Dominican Republic.
+Once you are in the center of the whale watching area, your captain and your guide are observing the area to spot some of the humpback whales.
 This might take a few minutes but once spotted, you usually can see several of them – either different groups acting differently or some whales playing with each other.
 Often you can also see a mother with their baby swimming together or two males splashing with their fins to attract the females.
 If you are lucky, you even see those big mammals right next to your vessel.

-Usually, the whole whale watching “action” lasts around 60 to 90 minutes, depending on the sightings, the other boats and the remaining itinerary.
-That’s the time you fully spend within the observing area of the humpback whales.
+Usually, the whole whale-watching “action” lasts around 60 to 90 minutes, depending on the sightings, the other boats and the remaining itinerary.
+That’s the time you fully spend within the observing area (in different spots as you’re only allowed 45 minutes with one group of whales) of the humpback whales.
 Afterwards, you head towards Cayo Levantado, the island which is already part of Samaná and features a picturesque beach.
 Here you can relax, have lunch, drink some tropical cocktails and swim in the turquoise ocean.
 Were you dreaming of drinking a Piña Colada right from a fresh Caribbean pineapple?
 Here on Cayo Levantado, you can get it.
 Just note that on some days Bacardi Island might be crowded, especially if there are cruise ships at the port of Samaná.

 After approx. 3 hours on Cayo Levantado you board your boat again, head back to the mainland (a ride of about 30 minutes) and change to your bus for the remaining 1.5-2 hours to Punta Cana.

 Some excursions also include the visit to the waterfall Salto El Limón.
-In this case, you have a much shorter time at Cayo Leventado to relax, usually not more than an hour (or none at all, as some tours are skipping Bacardi Island completely).
+In this case, you have a much shorter time at Cayo Leventado to relax, usually not more than an hour (or none at all, as some tours skip Bacardi Island completely – check the description of the tours I linked in the tables above for further information and the full description).
 The trip to Salto El Limón is first done by bus or safari truck (approx. 30 minutes per way) before you mount a horse for a ride to the picturesque waterfall.
 Once you have arrived at the waterfall, you can have a dip into the natural swimming pool and take stunning photos before heading back.
 Please note that the horses are usually in a bad shape and the horse guides completely rely on tips from the tourists, they don’t get paid.
-Read more about this topic here in this article about Salto El Limón – and also why I wouldn’t recommend the horseback ride, you better opt for the hike instead.
+Read more about this topic here in this article about Salto El Limón – and also why I wouldn’t recommend the horseback ride.
+You better opt for the hike instead.

 Whale watching excursions by plane and boat from Punta Cana

 Are you tired of riding a bus for such a long time, including the pick-up and drop-off from various hotels?
-Then a whale watching excursion from Punta Cana by plane might be the best option for you.
+Then an excursion from Punta Cana by plane might be the best option for you.
 Instead of the bus ride along the northeast coast of the Dominican Republic and the boat trip across the Samaná Bay, you board a plane and fly directly to Samaná, where it is just a 10-minute hop from the airport to the port.
-This port is much closer to the Samaná Bay whale watching area than the port you use when coming from Punta Cana by land, so the boat ride will also be much shorter.
+This port is much closer to the whale watching area than the port you use when coming from Punta Cana by land, so the boat ride will also be much shorter.
 Interested?
 Then check out the departure days here*.
-Same as for all whale watching excursions, these tours are only available between January and March.
+As for all the other whale tours, these excursions are only available between January and March.

 The biggest advantages of those tours by plane are the much quicker travel time to the Samaná Bay as well as that you go in much smaller groups – usually, the planes are fitting between 8 and 19 passengers.
 This reduces the tour time significantly, giving you more quality time in your hotel, less time in the bus and more focus on the highlight of this excursion – the humpback whales in the Dominican Republic.